John-Varghese-EH/ESP32-CAM-ONVIF/README.md

 [![Platform](https://img.shields.io/badge/platform-ESP32-blue.svg)](https://www.espressif.com/en/products/socs/esp32)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

+---

+> [!NOTE]
+> **🚧 Work in Progress:**
+> Gnome-Undercover is still evolving!
+Help make it better and faster—contributions, feedback, and ideas are warmly welcome.
+> *Star the repo and join the project!*

+---

 ## Overview

 **ESP32-CAM ONVIF RTSP Camera** is an open-source firmware project that transforms your affordable ESP32-CAM module into a network camera compatible with professional NVR/DVR systems, including Hikvision, Dahua, and other ONVIF-compliant solutions.